oasisprotocol/sapphire-paratime/clients/js/README.md

 **Fix:** The simplest thing to do is connect a provider.
 Alternatively, you can pass in a pre-initialized `Cipher` object as the second argument to `wrap`; and then also generate signed queries manually using the `overrides` parameter to `SignedCallDataPack.make`.
-This latter approach

 ## See Also